 4 Inflatable Toads

 Many frogs and toads are inflatable, most of which use the adaptation to ward off predators.
 While many of the inflatable animals on this list are males who puff up to lure a sexy mate, female cane toads inflate for the opposite reason—they’re playing hard to get.
-While both sexes inflate to ward of predators, females utilise full-body inflation to prevent a male from grasping them successfully.
+While both sexes inflate to ward of predators, females utilize full-body inflation to prevent a male from grasping them successfully.
 Such inflation seems to be a screening method to determine mate suitability—a male that can handle mating with the suddenly large female is an especially desirable and “fit” mate.

-It’s partly due to this rigors screening process that cane toads are such a devastatingly effective invasive species.
+It’s partly due to this rigorous screening process that cane toads are such a devastatingly effective invasive species.
 Offspring are given the highest likelihood of survival because of their strong genes, which only come from worthy mates.
 On top of that, their ability to fit almost anything in their mouths makes them voracious predators capable of overrunning ecosystems in the blink of an eye.

 3 Prairie Chickens

 While sage grouse have the greatest inflation capacity among chicken-like birds, a smaller ground bird performs even odder displays.
 The two species of prairie chickens use inflation and weird “horn feather” displays in breeding rituals to attract the opposite sex and ward off rivals.
 Native to open grasslands and prairies, these medium-sized grouse hold up hornlike feathers over their foreheads while bright orange air sacs puff out from the sides of their necks.